 Not Named In Closing Credits: Deven Mack, Jr., though he is listed as part of the crew for the episode "Awaken the Beast", is not credited as part of the cast for his appearance as Rockoon in the tag.

 Notable Original Music: In contrast to the original TTA, which borrowed anime and video game music, TOME has an original soundtrack composed by Weston "Kajetokun" Durant - though most of the tracks were originally composed for a planned SNES-style RPG project that fell through.
-Though fans have been clamoring for a full soundtrack release, to date Niosi has only made a few tracks available on the show's Bandcamp page, because he still has yet to use all of Durant's music on the show itself.
+On December 18, 2013 (coincident with the first season finale), Niosi finally made the full soundtrack available on the show's Bandcamp page.

 One-Shot Character: Most of the villains are One Shot Characters, except for Rockoon who loves his hacking job, Demonking who is redeemed by Nylocke and appears again in a short later, another nameless character that appears in both "Awaken The Beast", and "Dragon Drama", and of course The Big Bad, D-Buggers.org, who leads the hackers.